transformrs/trv/README.md

 # trv

-Transform text and images into video.
+Transform slides and speaker notes into video.

 ## Installation